SEATTLE PILOTS

 The franchise was sold to a conglomerate headed by Milwaukee auto magnate Bud Selig.
 Despite some last minute legal contests, Selig won the approval of baseball to move the franchise to Milwaukee and the Brewers were reborn, having existed once previously in the American League's initial season of 1901.
 Those Brewers moved to St. Louis to become the Browns in 1902.
 The National League's Milwaukee Braves had played here from 1953-65.

 It did not matter in which division they played.
 The Brewers were basically a moribund crew through most of the 1970s.
 Their only claim to fame was having all-time home run king Hank Aaron on the team in 1975-76.
-Aaron hit the last twenty-two of his seven-hundred fifty-five home runs for the Brewers.
+Aaron hit the last 22 of his 755 home runs for the Brewers.

 The acquisition of all-star catcher Ted Simmons (1980) and relief ace Rollie Fingers (1982) helped put the team over the top.
-The Brewers won the back-half of the two-part strike season of 1981 with Cooper hitting .320 and Thomas smacking twenty-one home runs, one behind the league leader Eddie Murray.
-The team lost the Divisional Playoff to the Yankees in the maximum five games.
+The Brewers won the back-half of the two-part strike season of 1981 with Cooper hitting .320 and Thomas smacking 21 home runs, one behind the league leader Eddie Murray.
+The team lost the divisional playoff to the Yankees in the maximum five games.

 The Brewers were tied with the Orioles for the East Division lead on the last day of the season.
-The Brew Crew prevailed in the final game 10-2 to win its first, and to date, only outright Divisional Championship.
-They then became the first team to rally from an 0-2 deficit in the best-of-five Championship Series, coming back to sweep three straight from the Angels.
-They came up short however, losing a seven game World Series to the St. Louis Cardinals.
+The Brew Crew prevailed in the final game, 10-2, to win its first, and through 2010, only outright divisional championship.
+They then became the first team to rally from a 0-2 deficit in the best-of-five league championship series, coming back to sweep three straight from the Angels.
+They came up short, however, losing a seven game World Series to the St. Louis Cardinals.

-Since their only post-season appearances in 1981-82, the franchise has had trouble competing.
+Since their only postseason appearances in 1981-82, the franchise has had trouble competing.
 A combination of poor management, a famished farm system and restricted financial resources has kept the Brewers at or near the bottom of the standings.
-Two exceptions were a third place 91-71 record in 1987 under Tom Trebelhorn and a second place 90-72 record in 1992 under Phil Garner.
+Two exceptions were a third place 91-71 record in 1987 with Tom Trebelhorn and a second place 90-72 record in 1992 with Phil Garner.

-In 1998, the Brewers agreed to move from the American League to the National League in order to provide a balance for interleague scheduling and in 2001, the team moved from Milwaukee County Stadium to Miller Park, a state-of-the-art ballpark with a retractable roof.
+In 1998, the Brewers agreed to move from the American League to the National League in order to provide a balance for interleague scheduling.
+In 2001, the team moved from Milwaukee County Stadium to Miller Park, a state-of-the-art ballpark with a retractable roof.
 The Selig family sold the franchise in 2004.
-The new owner, Los Angeles investment banker Mark Attanasio and manager Ned Yost recorded a milestone of sorts — bringing home an 81-81 record for the Brewers in 2005, snapping the team's skein of losing seasons which has reached back to 1992.
+The new owner, Los Angeles investment banker Mark Attanasio and manager Ned Yost, recorded a milestone of sorts — bringing home an 81-81 record for the Brewers in 2005, snapping the team's skein of losing seasons which had reached back to 1992.

 "They (the city of Milwaukee) have the best bratwurst and the best tailgate parties in all of baseball here (Milwaukee County Stadium)." - Author Philip J. Lowry in Green Cathedrals (1992)